Hey, I hope you are having a great Sunday!

-You are interlacing the fingers, bringing the arms overhead and holding for a second or two.
+Interlace your fingers in front of you and raise your arms overhead, holding for a second or two.
 We are working on the muscles around the shoulder blades.
-When the muscles in the neck and shoulders are weak, these will have poor activation, poor endurance and poor strength.
+Weak muscles in the neck and shoulders are weak will lead to poor activation, poor endurance and poor strength.
 So we are working on improving activation, endurance and strength with this exercise.
 You will go through one set of 5 repetitions, holding the end position for a second or two.

 #3 – Chair Arch

-You will put your arms behind your head and over the chair.
-We are working on the mobility of the mid back.
+Place your arms behind your head and arch over the chair.
+In this exercise, we are working on increasing the mobility of the mid back.
 This exercise helps in loosening up the mid back area.
-We are specifically working on the mobility of the bones in the mid back area or in the spine which oftentimes get tight because of sitting too much.
+We are specifically working on the mobility of the bones in the mid back area, which often get tight because of sitting too much.
 Go through one set of 5 repetitions in a smooth controlled movement, holding the end position for a second or two.

 #4 – Chair Rotation

-You are sitting nice and tall then put your arms behind your head.
-You will rotate to one side and then rotate back all the way through to the other side.
-We are focusing on rotation and working on the mobility of the mid back area because that area tends to be tight.
-The poor mobility in the mid back area leads to neck pain and shoulder pain.
-Go through one set of 5 repetitions holding each of the end position for a second or two.
-You will do 5 on each side so that should be a total of 10 movements.
+Sit nice and tall, with your arms behind your head.
+Rotate to one side and then rotate back all the way through to the other side.
+We are focusing on the mobility of the mid back area because that area tends to be tight.
+Poor mobility in the mid back area can lead to neck and shoulder pain.
+Go through one set of 5 repetitions, holding each of the end positions for a second or two.
+You will do 5 on each side, so that should be a total of 10 movements.

 Give this exercise routine a go to relieve your shoulder and neck pain.

-If you are looking for a resource to help you find relief to manage your neck discomfort and prevent future flare-ups, then check out the Neck Pain Solved program here:
+If you are looking for a resource to help you find relief to manage your neck discomfort and prevent future flare-ups, then click here to check out the Neck Pain Solved program.